 |LDR 6125||Managing Organizational Culture||3 q.h.|

-If students prefer to focus their studies in Geographic Information Systems, they may select the concentration below, and complement their studies with 6 q.h. of open elective courses, to meet the minimum 45 q.h. degree requirement.
+If students prefer to focus their studies on a particular concentration, they may select 18 q.h. from one of the concentrations below and complement their studies with 6 q.h. of open elective courses, to meet the minimum 45 q.h. degree requirement.